What Are The 6 Main Stress?

 Financial Problems

-Financial problems, such as debt, unemployment, or unexpected expenses, can be a major source of stress.
+Financial problems, such as debt, unemployment, or unexpected expenses, can be a significant source of stress.
 Financial stress can impact all aspects of our lives, including our relationships, mental well-being, and overall quality of life.
 Seeking financial advice, creating a budget, and exploring strategies to manage and reduce debt can help alleviate financial stress.

 Work Pressure